-The next Thanksgiving Service for families of our donors will be held in Dunedin on the evening of Monday 13 September.
+The Dunedin Thanksgiving Service to be held on Monday 13 September has been postponed.
+The service will now be held in 2022.
 For more information please contact the department: email@example.com

 Each year the Department holds a Thanksgiving Service to honour and remember the altruistic actions of those who donate their bodies.
 The services alternate between Dunedin and Christchurch.
 For more information please contact the Bequest Administrator on 0800 580 500.

 The service from 2013 can be viewed here (1 hour, 47 minutes)